Cosmopolitan (magazine): History

+In 1894, Walker and his family moved to Irvington, New York, a village on the shores of the Hudson River that then had many of the wealthiest people in the country as residents.
+He promptly commissioned the construction of a new headquarters for his now thriving magazine, the Cosmopolitan Building.
+To this day, the three-story stone Neo-Classical revival building, designed by McKim, Mead & White, remains the largest building in Irvington.

-In 1897, Cosmopolitan announced plans for a free correspondence college called Cosmopolitan University, with no charges for students.
+In 1897, Walker (ever "an avid geek and prophetic thinker") came up with a plan for a free correspondence college called Cosmopolitan University, with no charges for students.
 Cosmopolitan would cover all expenses, requiring only a commitment to a set number of study hours.
-When 20,000 immediately signed up, Walker could not fund the school, and students were then asked to contribute 20 dollars a year.
+When 20,000 immediately signed up, Walker could not fund the school, and students were then asked to contribute 20 dollars a year, but the project still failed to survive long-term.
 Also in 1897, H. G. Wells' The War of the Worlds was serialized, as was his The First Men in the Moon (1900).
 Olive Schreiner contributed a lengthy two-part article about the Boer War in the September and October issues of 1900.

+During his tenure as owner of The Cosmopolitan, Walker wrote many articles, essays, and even fiction stories for the magazine, reflecting his diverse and varied personal interests, which ranged from contemporary economic and political issues to aviation and automobiles.
+In 1904, he published them as a book.
+Many of his articles promoted a progressive, reformist social agenda.
+He wrote several articles on the then-President Theodore Roosevelt; the two men corresponded and met several times.

 Acquisition by Hearst

-In 1905, William Randolph Hearst purchased the magazine for US$400,000 and brought in journalist Charles Edward Russell, who contributed a series of investigative articles, including "The Growth of Caste in America" (March 1907), "At the Throat of the Republic" (December 1907–March 1908) and "What Are You Going to Do About It?"
+In 1905, William Randolph Hearst purchased the magazine from John Brisben Walker for a sum variously reported as $400,000 and $1,000,000 and brought in journalist Charles Edward Russell, who contributed a series of investigative articles, including "The Growth of Caste in America" (March 1907), "At the Throat of the Republic" (December 1907–March 1908) and "What Are You Going to Do About It?"
 (July 1910–January 1911).

 Other contributors during this period included O. Henry, A. J. Cronin, Alfred Henry Lewis, Bruno Lessing, Sinclair Lewis, O. O. McIntyre, David Graham Phillips, George Bernard Shaw, Upton Sinclair, and Ida Tarbell.
 Jack London's novella, "The Red One", was published in the October 1918 issue (two years after London's death), and a constant presence from 1910 to 1918 was Arthur B. Reeve, with 82 stories featuring Craig Kennedy, the "scientific detective".
 Magazine illustrators included Francis Attwood, Dean Cornwell, Harrison Fisher, and James Montgomery Flagg.

 Hearst formed Cosmopolitan Productions (also known as Cosmopolitan Pictures), a film company based in New York City from 1918 to 1923, then Hollywood until 1938.
 The vision for this film company was to make films from stories published in the magazine.